gamedig/rust-gamedig/CONTRIBUTING.md

 if they are at the end (such as sequel number or the year), always append them (`Team Fortress 2` -> `teamfortress2`, `Unreal Tournament 2003` -> `unrealtournament2003`).
-7. If a game has multiple id entries (by specifying the edition (Minecraft:
-Java and Bedrock) or the release version (Counter-Strike 1: 1.5 and 1.6)), one more entry by the base name (`minecraft` and `counterstrike` respectively) can be added, where it queries in a group said included entries.
+7. If a game supports multiple protocols, multiple entries will be done for said game where the edition/protocol name (first disposable in this order) will be appended to the game name (Minecraft is divided by 2 editions, Java and Bedrock which will be `minecraftjava` and `minecraftbedrock` respectively) and one more entry can be added by the base name of the game which queries in a group said supported protocols to make generic queries easier and disposable.
-8. If said game is actually a mod that adds the ability for queries to be performed, process only the mod name.
+8. If its actually about a mod that adds the ability for queries to be performed, process only the mod name.

 ### Priorities
 Game suggestions will be prioritized by maintainers based on whether the game